 A revocable trust can be changed by the grantor during their lifetime.

 An irrevocable trust cannot be changed once it is established.

 A living trust can be revocable or irrevocable.
 A testamentary trust can only be irrevocable.

 At The Kulick Law Firm, LLC, our estate planning lawyer team offers a full range of estate planning services to help you and your family meet your financial goals and leave a legacy for future generations.

 From our offices in Exeter, Pennsylvania, we represent hard-working families throughout Luzerne and Lackawanna counties.

 Whether you are retired and need assistance planning how to pass your estate on to future generations, or are a young family who needs help creating a plan to protect and care for your young children, The Kulick Law Firm is here to help.

-Our attorneys provide peace of mind by preparing an estate plan that will protect your family and avoid a costly and time-consuming intestacy process or court battle.
+Our estate planning lawyer team provides peace of mind by preparing an estate plan that will protect your family and avoid a costly and time-consuming intestacy process or court battle.